superherointj/rely-mock-demo/README.md

 ---

-# Is this error relevant to Dune?
+# Is this error relevant?

-I'm sure I just did something wrong and I can have it fixed.
-But as it says "Internal Error" I wonder if it might prove helpful to someone else (from Dune) for fixing something?
+I wasn't sure if I should report this.
+It's just a space between package names.

 ## Error output